return42/sphkerneldoc/linux_src_doc/drivers/pci/pci_c.rst

 -----------

 This function checks if it is possible to move the bridge to D3.
-Currently we only allow D3 for recent enough PCIe ports.
+Currently we only allow D3 for recent enough PCIe ports and Thunderbolt.

 .. _`pci_d3cold_enable`: